corda/corda-docs/content/en/docs/corda-enterprise/4.5/cordapps/token-selection.md

 You can write flows for moving your tokens that allow selection from either:

 * The database which stores token data.
-* In-memory data, which is like a cache of a party's current token data.
+* In-memory data, which is like a cache of a node's current token data.

 **In-memory selection** is a much faster method of choosing the right token reserves to use in a transaction.
 However, you may decide you prefer **Database** selection as it keeps the database as the only active source of truth for your tokens.

+## Token selection with multithreaded SMM

+A multithreaded environment is characterised by running tokens with Corda Enterprise where the number of flow workers is configured to be > 1.

+You can only use in-memory selection in a multithreaded environment.
+This is  because a cache of available tokens balances are maintained for querying in the JVM.
+This means the query time to select available tokens is extremely fast, preventing the need for soft-locking tokens in the DB.
+Tokens are simply selected, added to a transaction and spent.

+In DB selection, token states must be queried from the vault and “selected” by soft locking the record in the database.
+This doesn’t work in a multi-threaded environment and multiple threads running at the same time may end up selecting the same token state to be spent.
+This will lead to the notary throwing a double-spend error.

 ## Use Database Selection

-In the Token SDK, database selection is the default method of selection for each transaction.
+In the Token SDK, database (DB) selection is the default method of selection for each transaction.

-In move flows of multiple tokens using database selection, you specify the `selectionType` in the `TransactionBuilder`, along with the preferred selection source of payment.
+In move flows of multiple tokens using database selection, you specify the method of selection to modify the `TransactionBuilder`, along with the preferred selection source of payment.

-In the example below, multiple fungible moves would be added to a token using database selection:
+In the example below, multiple fungible token moves are added to a token using DB selection:

 ```kotlin
 @Suspendable